 11. Taking a hill country train journey

 The train trip from Kandy to Nuwara Eliya and Ella is considered to be one of the most scenic train journeys in the world.
-The hill country blue train on the rail track while passing the green-capped mountain, tea plantation patches of forests and gorges.
-Sri Lanka hill country train trip offers a good opportunity for travellers to witness the breathtaking scenery in the hill country.
+The hill country blue train on the rail track while passing the green-capped mountain, tea plantations, patches of forests, and gorges Sri Lanka hill country train trip offers a good opportunity for travellers to witness the breathtaking scenery in the hill country.
 The train trip is also a perfect opportunity to interact with the local community and taste delicious Sri Lanka local food.

 Ella is one of the most popular hill country resorts in Sri Lanka.
-Ella is set amidst the lush tea plantation and patches of forests.
-If you look for stunning mountain scenery natural scenery, and a couple of interesting hikes and treks, Ella is the best bet for you.
+Ella is set amidst lush tea plantations and patches of forests.
+If you look for stunning mountain scenery, natural scenery, and a couple of interesting hikes and treks, Ella is the best bet for you.
 The travellers spend some time exploring the gorgeous natural forest covered by mountains in Ella, and it is on the bucket list of most travellers.
-There are numerous, guest houses, cafes, galleries and cosy corners nestled in the hills for a peaceful getaway.
-Some of the most popular places to visit in Ella are the Nine arch bridge, Ella Rock, Mini Adams Peak, Tea Factory, Ravana Waterfall, and spice garden.
+There are numerous guest houses, cafes, galleries, and cosy corners nestled in the hills for a peaceful getaway.
+Some of the most popular places to visit in Ella are the Nine Arch Bridge, Ella Rock, Mini Adams Peak, Tea Factory, Ravana Waterfall, and Spice Garden.

 Dambulla is a charming city in the north-central province of Sri Lanka.
 Dambulla is one of the popular cities in the cultural triangle of Sri Lanka due to the epic golden temple of Dambulla.
-Dambulla golden temple is a UNESCO world heritage due to its historical and religious importance to the world.
-This ancient temple remains a sacred place of worship for Buddhists for more than 2000 years.
-The temple is consisting of 5 natural granite caves.
+Dambulla Golden Temple is a UNESCO World Heritage Site due to its historical and religious importance to the world.
+This ancient temple has been a sacred place of worship for Buddhists for more than 2000 years.
+The temple consists of five natural granite caves.
 They are filled with giant Buddha statues and wall paintings.
 The dress code plays an important role in visiting this ancient temple and read our article about visiting Sri Lanka Buddhist temple.

-A kind of an off-beaten-track-tourist-attraction in Sri Lanka in the past.
-But, now it is getting popularity among travellers.
-Pidurangala is another ancient temple and historical notes suggest this ancient temple functioned as the official Buddhist temple of the nearby Sigiriya rock fortress.
+A kind of off-beaten-track tourist attraction in Sri Lanka in the past.
+But now it is gaining popularity among travellers.
+Pidurangala is another ancient temple, and historical notes suggest this ancient temple functioned as the official Buddhist temple of the nearby Sigiriya rock fortress.
 The rock cave temple has one natural cave with many Buddha statues and Buddhist paintings.
-Part of the cave temple is found on top of the Pidurangala rock while the image house, dwelling houses of monks, and sacred bo tree are found at the foothills of the rock.
+Part of the cave temple is found on top of the Pidurangala rock, while the image house, dwelling houses of monks, and sacred bo tree are found at the foothills of the rock.
 Climbing the Pidurangala rock is not a tedious task if you have already climbed the Sigiriya rock fortress.
 Plan your Pidurangala temple visit early in the morning so that you can also witness the sunrise from the top of the rock.

-Mirissa is a beach town on the south coast of Sri Lanka and offers pristine beaches for swimming, surfing, diving and whale watching.
-Mirissa has become a popular whale-watching destination in Asia and Mirissa attracts a large number of travellers every year to its pristine beaches.
-Whale watching is a seasonal adventure in most places around the world, however, whale watching is a year-round activity in Mirissa and there is a very good chance of spotting a couple of blue whales on your whale-watching trip.
+Mirissa is a beach town on the south coast of Sri Lanka and offers pristine beaches for swimming, surfing, diving, and whale watching.
+Mirissa has become a popular whale-watching destination in Asia, and Mirissa attracts a large number of travellers every year to its pristine beaches.
+Whale watching is a seasonal adventure in most places around the world; however, whale watching is a year-round activity in Mirissa, and there is a very good chance of spotting a couple of blue whales on your whale-watching trip.
 Mirissa is tucked away about 150 km from Colombo.
-The beach of Mirissa is dotted with hundreds of beach restaurants, cafes and bars making it ideal for night activities.
+The beach of Mirissa is dotted with hundreds of beach restaurants, cafes, and bars, making it ideal for nighttime activities.

 Located in the busiest part of Colombo, the red mosque is one of the most visited Muslim religious sites in Sri Lanka.
-The mosque was originally built in 1908, initially, it was small, but now it is enlarged and is one of the biggest mosques in Sri Lanka.
-The mosque has unique architecture and its walls are painted in red and white.
-Early days the mosque was used by the Arab traders, who arrived at Colombo port.
+The mosque was originally built in 1908; initially, it was small, but now it is enlarged and is one of the biggest mosques in Sri Lanka.
+The mosque has unique architecture, and its walls are painted red and white.
+In the early days, the mosque was used by the Arab traders who arrived at Colombo port.

 18. Things to do in Sri Lanka-Adams peak hike

-Adams Peak hike is popular among pilgrims and adventure seekers.
+The Adams Peak hike is popular among pilgrims and adventure seekers.
 Adams Peak hike is an adventure activity with a twist of cultural and religious significance.
 The sacred mountain in Rathnapura is popular as a pilgrimage site among local travellers.
-At the pinnacle of the mountain is the shrine with a footprint and this footprint is important main three religions in Sri Lanka.
-Buddhist say that the footprint belongs to Buddha, while Hindu claim that it is the footprint of Adam, Catholics say that it I the footprint of St. Thomas
+At the pinnacle of the mountain is the shrine with a footprint, and this footprint is important for the main three religions in Sri Lanka.
+Buddhists say that the footprint belongs to Buddha, while Hindu claim that it is the footprint of Adam, Catholics say that it is the footprint of St. Thomas

-Adam’s Peak is the 3rd tallest mountain in Sri Lanka and it is 2300 meters high.
-Apart from religious reasons many travellers climb the mountain as an adventure activity.
+Adam’s Peak is the 3rd tallest mountain in Sri Lanka, and it is 2300 metres high.
+Apart from religious reasons, many travellers climb the mountain as an adventure activity.
 Hiking at Adams Peak is perhaps the most challenging hike in Sri Lanka.
 The hike at Adams Peak lasts about 5 hours.
-Usually, the pilgrims take the arduous journey during the night to escape from the heat of the sun, however, some are choosing the day hike the Adams Peak hike allows the hikers to have spectacular views of the surrounding lowland and the mountains.
+Usually, the pilgrims take the arduous journey during the night to escape from the heat of the sun; however, some are choosing the day hike.
+The Adams Peak hike allows the hikers to have spectacular views of the surrounding lowland and the mountains.

 18. Exploring Mihintale

-Located near the oldest capital of Sri Lanka Mihintale is visited by most travellers, who arrive at Anuradhapura.
-Mihintale considered as the cradle of Buddhism, where the first Buddhist King embraced Buddhism from Arahat Mahinda, who arrive in Sri Lanka from India in 2nds century BC.
-There are many historically important monuments in Mihintale like Stupas, hospitals, Buddha statues.
+Located near the oldest capital of Sri Lanka Mihintale is visited by most travellers who arrive at Anuradhapura.
+Mihintale is considered the cradle of Buddhism, where the first Buddhist king embraced Buddhism from Arahat Mahinda, who arrived in Sri Lanka from India in the 2nd century BC.
+There are many historically important monuments in Mihintale, like stupas, hospitals, and Buddha statues.